yparitcher/kindle-seforim/Readme.md

 Please file an issue if there are any mistakes or if you need a different format or sefer.

+## Ebooks
+To download just the finished ebooks [click on releases](https://github.com/yparitcher/kindle-seforim/releases/latest).

 ## TODO
 - add epub support.
 - embed hebrew font for devices with a bad default.
-- add more seform.
+- add more seforim.

-## Ebooks
-To download just the finished ebooks look in the output folder.

 ## Dependency
 to format the seforim kindle-seforim requires: